Last updated on:

 When it comes to manufacturing starter telescopes, not many companies can produce digital telescopes as scientifically advanced as Orion’s.

 Take their 27191 StarBlast 6i IntelliScope for example.
 One of the most attractive features about this model is it’s cutting edge IntelliScope technology.
-This completely automates the scope and allows it to help beginners pinpoint hundreds, even thousands of celestial objects with just the push of a button.
+This completely automates the scope and allows it to help newbies pinpoint hundreds, even thousands of celestial objects with just the push of a button.

 - 750mm focal length of the optic allows the user to view every celestial object with amazing contrast.